Title and Purpose

-Sec.
-2. All subjects taken and passed/units earned by a student of the Institute of Graduate Studies who transfers to the same degree program in the Open University shall be credited.
+Section 2.
+All subjects taken and passed/units earned by a student in any residential graduate program in the University who transfers to the same degree program in the Distance, Open, and Transnational University shall be credited.

-Sec.
-3. Undergraduate courses in the senior level may be credited for the masters degree, provided that:
+Section 3.
+Undergraduate courses in the senior level may be credited for the master’s degree, provided that:

-a. the course has not been previously credited for any bachelors degree as certified by the Dean or Registrar of the school where the student graduated; and
+- the course has not been previously credited for any bachelor’s degree as certified by the Dean or Registrar of the school where the student graduated; and

-Sec.
-4. Maximum of 9 units shall be credited for students whose program had lapsed, that is, the program is not completed or finished within the applicable maximum residence period as defined in Sec.
-2, Art.
-XIV of these Rules and Regulations.
+Section 4.
+A Maximum of 9 units shall be credited for students whose program had lapsed, that is, the program is not completed or finished within the applicable maximum residence period as defined in Article VI (Residence Requirement) of this Implementing Rules and Regulations.

-Sec.
-5. Attendance in advance non-degree training within 3 years prior to graduation from the degree enrolled in the OU may be given a maximum of 3 credit units.
+Section 5.
+Attendance in advance non-degree training within 3 years prior to graduation from the degree enrolled in the DOT-Uni may be given a maximum of 3 credit units.

-Sec.
-6. Evaluation of non-degree training for purposes of accreditation as provided in Sec.
-5 herein is made by the Advisory Committee of the student subject to the following conditions:
+Section 6.
+Evaluation of non-degree training for purposes of accreditation as provided in Section 5 herein is made by the Advisory Committee of the student subject to the following conditions: